 How Is Family Therapy Helpful In Addiction Recovery?

-Roles like codependent family members, the scapegoat (who takes the blame for all issues), the abuser, or the hero all play parts in how someone can experience addiction.
-For example, the scapegoat may take most of the responsibility for an addicted relative’s behavior and the codependent parent can be considered an enabler for drug abuse.
-Such family dynamics can be complicated for the average person to identify; however, professionals can better assess each person’s role.
-With a medical professional or interventionist present, everyone from the relative to the person seeking treatment can all see ways they have contributed to various problems.
-In such cases, family members can have structured sessions and gain insight on tools and helpful activities for growth.
+Each family member subconsciously takes on a role that can often be codependent.
+An example of a family role in a dysfunctional family is the “scapegoat,” the member who gets blamed, sometimes wrongly, for all of the family issues.
+The scapegoat often feels rejected and unloved.
+Another family role is the “hero,” who appears to be well-adjusted and high functioning.
+The hero gives the appearance that the family does not have any issues and is often the one who attempts to resolve family problems.
+All family roles impact the family system and how addiction/recovery is experienced.
+For example, the scapegoat may take most of the responsibility for an addicted relative’s behavior or even be the member with the addiction and the codependent parent can be considered an enabler.
+Such family dynamics can be complex and difficult to identify; however, professionals can better assess each member’s role.
+With a medical professional or interventionist present, everyone from the relative to the person seeking treatment become aware of ways they have contributed to various problems within the family dynamic.
+In such cases, family members can have structured sessions to improve communication, resolve conflicts, and promote healing and growth.

 Family therapy includes relatives to provide insight to facilitate resolution.
 The end result can be closer relationships and resolved conflict.

 Treatment for underlying problems that emerge in therapy exists in several formats.
-Furthermore, they include specific techniques to strengthen family connections and repair the overall wellbeing of family members.
-Typically, there are 4 main types of family therapy practices, all focusing on specific problems and providing solutions.
+They include specific techniques to repair and strengthen family connections and repair the overall wellbeing of family members.
+There are 4 main types of family therapy practices, all focusing on specific problems and providing solutions.
 According to Laney Cline King, a social worker credited for developing types of family therapy, the 4 main commonly used approaches include:

-Bowenian family therapy is ideal for people who do not want family involvement in their recovery for personal reasons.
+Bowenian family therapy is ideal for people who do not want family involvement in their treatment and recovery process.
 Systemic therapy hones in on unconscious communication and underlying meanings behind certain actions.
-Additionally, the therapist may observe how the family interacts in this scenario.
+Additionally, the therapist may observe how the family interacts with each other but takes a neutral or distant approach.
 Structural therapy enhances the family dynamic by keeping parents in the position of authority.
 Furthermore, it can include boundary setting and active therapist involvement.
-Lastly, strategic family therapy provides members of each session tools for growth like “assignments” and the therapist is more involved.
+Lastly, strategic family therapy provides members of each session with tools for growth like “assignments” and the therapist has a direct approach.
 Other methods of problem solving exist depending on the family therapist and can include more approaches to therapy.

 Family therapy introduces new ways of relating to family members, or close friends who may be embraced like family.
 Aside from the therapist observing and notating subconscious or challenges within dynamics, the therapist can also introduce approaches like: